apangasa/bestof/README.md

 The pip installation command is: pip install bestOf==0.0.39 To run bestOf, simply type: "bestOf" (without the quotes) and watch the magic.
-Please note that as of now, we are unable to get it to install on linux machines or machines that don't already have the dependencies installed.
-Because of this, here are the dependencies for bestOf so that you can install them seperately and then run it.
+Please note that as of now, we are unable to get it to install on linux machines.

 ## Summary